 - Engagement Procedures - Once the work has been completed, procedures should be in place to confirm all employees are in a safe location and that any locks or safety equipment have been removed before powering the machine up.

-Creating a lockout tagout procedure doesn’t have to be difficult, but it should be as detailed as possible to get the desired effects.
-When proper planning is put in place, the risk of injury for those working on machines can drop extremely low.
+Creating a lockout tagout procedure doesn't have to be difficult, but it should be as detailed as possible to get the desired effects.
+When proper planning is put in place, the risk of injury for those working on machines can drop.

-Accidents that cause injuries and fatalities happen far too often to employees who maintain machinery.
+OSHA reports that facilities that comply with standard lockout/tagout programs help prevent approximately 120 workplace deaths each year and around 50,000 additional injuries.
+However, even with those statistics accidents that cause injuries and fatalities related to hazardous energy and stored power occur far too often.
 This is because these employees often work in areas that are otherwise forbidden due to their high level of danger.

 While the lockout tagout process may seem excessive at first, people quickly realize how important it is.
 When working with dangerous machines, even a small mistake or oversight can mean the difference between life and death.